What is a VPN or Virtual Private Network?

-What You Should Use a VPN – Video
+Why You Should Use a VPN – Video Guide

 Why Should I Use A VPN?

-Here are 10 reasons why you need a VPN.
+Listed below are 10 reasons why you should use a VPN.

-While using an incognito browser to surf the web seems completely safe, this is not always the case.
+While using an incognito browser to surf the web seems completely safe, this is actually not the case.

 The last thing that you’d want to share is any information related to your passwords, bank savings, credit card numbers and any personal data with your IP address being easily traced.

-For those interested in using Kodi, Cinema APK, IPTV or other free media streaming services, many of these are now blocked in various countries.
-With a VPN in place, you will be able to use such apps and services freely by disguising or changing your computer’s IP address.
+With a VPN in place, you will be able to use such apps and services freely by changing your computer’s IP address.

 Some paid streaming services are now starting to block those who are using VPNs.
-A solution that works with many providers is connecting from a different location until you establish a successful connection.
+A solution that works with many providers is connecting from a different server until you establish a successful connection.